Qubitica (QBIT) Reaches Market Cap of $9.66 Million

 Qubitica Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Qubitica directly using U.S. dollars.
-Investors seeking to acquire Qubitica should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Qubitica using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Qubitica directly using U.S. dollars.
+Investors seeking to trade Qubitica should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Qubitica using one of the exchanges listed above.

 Receive News & Updates for Qubitica Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Qubitica and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.